-Life-history characteristics of dolphin such as rapid growth rates, early maturity, batch spawning over an extended season, a short life span, and a varied diet could help sustain fishing pressures on these species (Schwenke and Buckel 2008; McBride et al. 2008; Prager 2000; and Oxenford 1999).
+Life-history characteristics of dolphin such as rapid growth rates, early maturity, batch spawning over an extended season, a short life span, and a varied diet could help sustain fishing pressures on these species (Schwenke and Buckel 2008; Prager 2000; and Oxenford 1999).
 Dolphin is listed as species of "least concern" under the International Union for Conservation of Nature Red List, i.e., species that have a low risk of extinction.
-See Section 1.8 for a history of recent management of dolphin.
+See Appendix C for a history of recent management of dolphin.

-3.2.7 Protected Species
+3.2.4 Protected Species